danielwnn/Labs/ADO Self-Hosted Agent/README.md

 Azure DevOps Deployment using self-hosted agent and deployment group:

 * Provision and configure a Windows self-hosted agent
-* Build a sample ASP.NET app using the Windows self-hosted agent
+* Build a sample .NET web app using the Windows self-hosted agent
-* Deploy the sample ASP.NET web app using the deployment group
+* Deploy the sample .NET web app using the deployment group

 Useful References: